Last Updated on May 12, 2022 by Grow with Bovees

 - Grass Burrs.

 - Pricking Monsters.

-But regardless of the appellation, the above group is much the same thing.
-The annoying, prickly, even painful thing on your lawn that prevents you and your family from enjoying the grass in bare feet.
+But regardless of the appellation, the above group of nasty grass burrs is much the same thing.
+The annoying, prickly, even painful thing on your lawn that prevents you and your family from enjoying the grass on your bare feet.

 Not to mention what grass stickers are capable of doing to clothing.

 How To Get Rid of Stickers or Sand Burrs

 Your mind’s made up.
 It’s you or the stickers.
 The stickers have to be gotten rid of and there are a few ways of doing this.
 But how exactly do you go about such a thing?